 1. Modularity

-Breaking the tasks down for separate agents makes everything—development, testing updates—way easier.
-You can fix or improve one piece without breaking the whole thing.
-That’s a massive difference from older monolithic systems.
+Breaking the tasks down for separate agents makes development, testing, and updates easier.
+In a multi agent architecture, you can fix or improve one piece without breaking the whole system.
+Additionally, a shared schema across different agents supports consistent decision-making.

 2. Huge scalability